NexGen-3D-Printing/SteamMachine/README.md

 11 - Disable zram

+The only defference between these scripts is the swapfile size, if you have a large NVME storage solution then just go with 32GB, but if you only have a small drive, then wasting 32GB could be a tall order, so use the 16GB script, I haven't done enough testing to see if there is any impact, choose wisely :) do you take the Red Pill, or the Blue Pill.

  ###################
  Script Installation
  ###################

+Blue Pill

 To install the 16GB script, copy and paste all of these lines into your terminal altogether and hit enter: